bateskevin/PSAtlas/README.md

 - [X] Add support for Artifacts
 - [ ] Upload to the gallery
 - [X] Maybe some style ideas
+- [ ] Add the option to form different guides in to itineraries

 ## Documentation on the Project